 The Jean-Claude Laprie Award in Dependable Computing has been awarded annually since 2012 by the IFIP Working Group 10.4 on Dependable Computing and Fault Tolerance in his honor.
 The award recognizes outstanding papers that have significantly influenced the theory and/or practice of Dependable Computing.
 It takes the form of a memorial plaque presented to the author(s) at the Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN).

-Any paper relating to dependable and secure computing, and published at least 10 years prior to the award year (e.g., 2004 or earlier for the 2014 award) is eligible for the award.
+Any paper relating to dependable and secure computing, and published at least 10 years prior to the award year (e.g., 2005 or earlier for the 2015 award) is eligible for the award.

 Nominations may be made by any person who is familiar with the author's or authors' published work.
 Nominations must be submitted no later than November 15, 2014

 The supporting material for the nomination should include:

 Nominations by the award committee itself are admissible at any time during the deliberation and selection process, subject to the conflict of interest rules established below.